richardkappa/sorting/README.md

 + RKA_Bubblesort = my bubble sort
 + SO_Bubble = a better version of bubble sort from stack overflow
 + SO_Sort = a sorting method from stack overflow
++ RKA_Bubblesort2 = a slightly improved version of my bubble sort